DaveBackus/Data_Bootcamp_Book/pandas-input.md

 * Use `read_csv()` rather than `read_excel()`:  it's not an Excel file.
 * Identify tabs as the separator between entries with the argument `sep='\t'`.
-* Eliminate commas from numbers -- things like `12,345.6`, which Python will treat as strings.
+* Use the `thousands` argument to eliminate commas from numbers -- things like `12,345.6`, which Python will treat as strings.
 (What were they thinking of?)
-* Identify missing values.
+* Identify missing values with the `na_values` argument.

 Keep in mind that it took us an hour or two to figure all this out.
 It helped to Google "python weo".

 **Exercise.** Download the WEO file.
 What happens when you open it in Excel?
 (You can use the link in the code.
-Or Google "IMF WEO", look for the most recent link, and choose Entire Dataset.)
+Or Google "imf weo data", look for the most recent link, and choose Entire Dataset.)

 **Exercise.**  Why were we able to spread the `read_csv()` statement over several lines?